python-websockets/websockets/docs/topics/design.rst

 Connection termination
 ----------------------

-:attr:`~legacy.protocol.WebSocketCommonProtocol.close_connection_task`, which is
+:attr:`~protocol.WebSocketCommonProtocol.close_connection_task`, which is
 started when the WebSocket connection is established, is responsible for eventually closing the TCP connection.

-First :attr:`~legacy.protocol.WebSocketCommonProtocol.close_connection_task` waits
-for :attr:`~legacy.protocol.WebSocketCommonProtocol.transfer_data_task` to terminate, which may happen as a result of:
+First :attr:`~protocol.WebSocketCommonProtocol.close_connection_task` waits for :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` to terminate, which may happen as a result of:

-- a successful closing handshake: as explained above, this exits the infinite loop in :attr:`~legacy.protocol.WebSocketCommonProtocol.transfer_data_task`;
+- a successful closing handshake: as explained above, this exits the infinite loop in :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task`;
-- a timeout while waiting for the closing handshake to complete: this cancels :attr:`~legacy.protocol.WebSocketCommonProtocol.transfer_data_task`;
+- a timeout while waiting for the closing handshake to complete: this cancels :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task`;
-- a protocol error, including connection errors: depending on the exception, :attr:`~legacy.protocol.WebSocketCommonProtocol.transfer_data_task` :ref:`fails the connection <connection-failure>` with a suitable code and exits.
+- a protocol error, including connection errors: depending on the exception, :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` :ref:`fails the connection <connection-failure>` with a suitable code and exits.

-:attr:`~legacy.protocol.WebSocketCommonProtocol.close_connection_task` is separate
-from :attr:`~legacy.protocol.WebSocketCommonProtocol.transfer_data_task` to make it easier to implement the timeout on the closing handshake.
-Canceling :attr:`~legacy.protocol.WebSocketCommonProtocol.transfer_data_task` creates no risk of canceling :attr:`~legacy.protocol.WebSocketCommonProtocol.close_connection_task` and failing to close the TCP connection, thus leaking resources.
+:attr:`~protocol.WebSocketCommonProtocol.close_connection_task` is separate from :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` to make it easier to implement the timeout on the closing handshake.
+Canceling :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` creates no risk of canceling :attr:`~protocol.WebSocketCommonProtocol.close_connection_task` and failing to close the TCP connection, thus leaking resources.

-Then :attr:`~legacy.protocol.WebSocketCommonProtocol.close_connection_task` cancels
+Then :attr:`~protocol.WebSocketCommonProtocol.close_connection_task` cancels
-:meth:`~legacy.protocol.WebSocketCommonProtocol.keepalive_ping`.
+:meth:`~protocol.WebSocketCommonProtocol.keepalive_ping`.
 This task has no protocol compliance responsibilities.
 Terminating it to avoid leaking it is the only concern.

 Terminating the TCP connection can take up to ``2 * close_timeout`` on the server side and ``3 * close_timeout`` on the client side.
 Clients start by